Save on Business Energy

 For example, a business may have three offices across the North West with energy contracts ending on different dates.
 This is not ideal because the business will not be able to utilise their buying power during contract negotiations and they will have to negotiate multiple times as the renewal dates will likely come at different times.

-Whilst multi-site meters are great for all large businesses with multiple locations, the tariffs and contracts need to assess the businesses individual needs.
+Whilst multi-site electricity and gas meters are great for all large businesses with multiple locations, the tariffs and contracts need to assess the businesses individual needs.
 The main types of energy contract available are:

 28-day contracts are no longer available, but they are still around with businesses who have not switched their energy since market deregulation.
 The rates are variable per unit and can be quite expensive as they can increase or decrease month to month.